Universal Tennis Rating: Adoption and Usage of UTR

 UTR gradually spread from Virginia to other tennis venues in the United States, particularly in junior events which, as noted, often include many non-competitive matches.
 The system also gained traction in college tennis, which in recent decades has evolved into a truly global sport that embraces young athletes from all tennis-playing nations.
 But the prevalence of so many ranking and rating systems in international tennis confronted college coaches in the United States with serious problems evaluating the caliber of international recruits.
 By offering a standard, reliable index of skill applicable worldwide, UTR answered this quandary.
 Consequently, in recent years UTR has become a "gold standard" for assessing collegiate tennis recruits, both internationally and domestically.
 UTR also helps recruits match themselves with appropriate college programs.

 A leading proponent of UTR, Dave Fish, head men’s tennis coach at Harvard University, states that “The Universal Tennis Rating system is now being recognized by many college coaches as the best metric available for judging junior talent.
 While the recruiting benefits of UTR are evident for both coaches and recruits, the widespread use of the Universal Tennis approach to tournament play promises to transform the entire player development system of tennis in America.”

 Since 2011, the Intercollegiate Tennis Association (ITA), the governing body for college tennis in the U.S., has worked closely with Universal Tennis and now relies on UTR data to determine event seeding at U.S. college invitationals; seeding and selection for its 51 ITA/Oracle Summer Circuit tournaments; and seeding and selection in the Oracle ITA Junior Masters events.
 In 2016, the ITA made UTR its official rating system for college tennis in the United States.
+In 2023, UTR was replaced by the World Tennis Number (WTN) as the exclusive official rating for college tennis.